The Literal Pain Of Working From Home

 Advertisement

 Tamar has switched up her work locations quite a bit while remote.
-"I used to work at the dining room table, then switched to the couch," she says.
+"I used to work at the dining room table, then switched to the sofa," she says.
 "After my back pain, I started sitting in an office chair that I already owned.
-I try to minimize sitting for long periods of time on the couch or at a dining table.
+I try to minimise sitting for long periods of time on the sofa or at a dining table.
 I use a heating/ice pack if I start to feel any pain.
 I also learned a few exercises from a friend who is a physical therapist."

 "[Before WFH], I already owned a cheap Target desk that I’ve used occasionally with a dining chair.
 After experiencing the back pain, I went to my parents' house and brought back a pristine, barely-used desk chair from high school.
 I had to buy risers for my desk out-of-pocket because the chair didn't fit under the desk.
 I use a random book to prop up my laptop so that it’s at a good typing and eye level."